gusaiani/gusaiani/README.md

 ### About

 Love to program computers, build teams and companies.
-Love the human side of work, call it leadership, management.
+Love the human side of work, call it leadership, management or simply working in a team.

 ### Main Technical Interests